BlakeRain/blakerain.com/content/blog/a-new-website-builder/index.md

 1. The `markdown` tool that renders Markdown into HTML, and captures various metadata and salient facts about the content, such as tags and reading time.
-2. The `render` tool that takes some structure input (like JSON or YAML) along with a Jinja template, and renders that template with the structured input as the context.
+2. The `render` tool that takes some structured input (like JSON or YAML) along with a Jinja template, and renders that template with the structured input as the context.

 I've also taken this as an opportunity to add support for [pikchr] diagrams, which I've been wanting